 Soon after returning from Italy, I began to notice "yarn cakes" everywhere.
 Honestly, I felt like they were calling to me to make something.
 I just loved the blocks of bright colors and how they melted into each other.
 Before I knew it, I bought 3 without the faintest idea of what I would make.
 Then, I saw the perfect stitch on Pinterest and a scarf was born.
 Since I didn't come up with this stitch I'll tell you how I constructed the scarf but refer you to the original stitch over at MyPicot (which is perhaps the best site for discovering crochet stitches).

 I made this dress over three years ago for my daughter.
 Like usual, I couldn't decide on a pattern, so I took the challenge of adapting one to fit what I wanted.
-This post is more of a guideline of what I did than an actual pattern, mostly because I didn't write out how I made this dress because it was a bit complicated.
-However, the results were totally worth it!
+This post is more of a guideline of what I did than an actual pattern, mostly because I didn't write out how I made this dress.
+It was a bit complicated, however, the results were totally worth it!

 Back when I was trying to lose the baby weight from my first kid, I came across this recipe over at Skinny Kitchen and it is one that I keep going back to.
 This Pad Thai is the ideal dinner for summer because it is so light and tastes so fresh and bright.
 Give it a try and let me know what you think.